oziashounkpatin/Global-yield-variability-drivers/README.md

 The step3 script Step3_Figure_4_Overall efffect size change generates Figure 4 of the manuscript — Distribution of the percentage change of the effect size between sustainable farming approaches, crop groups, soil properties, topography, and climatic variables — by constructing study-level clusters, deriving environmental and management classes, and using cluster bootstrapping to estimate mean yield effects and confidence intervals for each practice–covariate combination.

- **4. Distribution of the percentage change of the effect size across crops and environment variables for each each management**
+ **4. Distribution of the percentage change of the effect size across crops and environment variables for each management**

 The step 4 Step4_Figure_5_6_7_efffect size change per practice script stratifies the database by management (Agroforestry, Cover crop, No-tillage, Organic Farming), constructs consistent climate, soil and topographic classes, and applies study-clustered bootstrapping to estimate practice-specific yield effects.
 It then assembles panels for crops + climate (Figure 5), soil properties (Figure 6), and topography (Figure 7), each showing how yield responses vary by management and environmental context.